itsmatttobin/react-firebase-auth/README.md

 # React / Firebase authentication

-A basic application authentication implementation with Firebase
+A basic authentication implementation with Firebase